 Key Differences Between Carpenters and Great Lead Carpenters: Part 1

 Skilled Carpenters are assumed to have the trade skills needed to do the work at hand and to understand construction.
 But just because a carpenter has these skills doesn’t necessarily also mean he or she has the rest of what it takes to be a successful Lead Carpenter.
 Below is the first half of a list of key skills a carpenter should have or will need to acquire to become a great Lead Carpenter.
-We will be discussing this list at our Lead Carpenter System Workshop for business owners to help carpenters and construction business owners improve their chances of success developing Lead Carpenters and a true Lead Carpenter System.
+I created this list to help carpenters and construction business owners improve their chances of success developing Lead Carpenters and a true Lead Carpenter System.

 This first list describes the basic skills and thinking skills a carpenter must possess to be eligible to become a Lead Carpenter.
 These are skills that should be inherent to the carpenter already, learned from an early age through schooling and practical application as a person evolves from childhood to adulthood.
 If a carpenter does not already possess these skills the chances of success as a Lead Carpenter will be greatly compromised.

 In my next article I will discuss the people skills and personal qualities a great Lead Carpenter must learn and develop.